-TINC wants to be a reference in terms of infrastructure investments as a reliable and long-term partner for public and private stakeholders involved in realizing, financing and operating infrastructure.
+TINC wants to be a reference in terms of investments in infrastructure companies as a reliable and long-term partner for public and private stakeholders involved in realizing, financing and operating infrastructure.
 This ambition is underpinned by extensive experience, a network and extensive know-how developed during the development of its investment portfolio.